x75/x75.github.io/about.md

 >
 > Oswald Berthold, a member of the Farmers Manual and also an entrepreneurial face.
 He is the founder and CEO of Jetpack Cognition Lab, a venture robotics company in Berlin.
 Here is a unique small robot equipped with a sensor developed and sold by Jetpack CL.
 Oswald is a versatile person 😮

-The main current projects are the AI & Robotics startup [Jetpack Cognition Lab](https://jetpack.cl) that he cofounded in 2019 with [Matthias Kubisch](https://github.com/ku3i), then his research and writing aka PhD thesis on [Robot self-exploration and skill acquisition](https://edoc.hu-berlin.de/handle/18452/22259), the
+The main current projects are the AI & Robotics startup [jetpack cognition lab](https://jetpack.cl) that he cofounded in 2019 with [Matthias Kubisch](https://github.com/ku3i), then his research and writing aka PhD thesis on [Robot self-exploration and skill acquisition](https://edoc.hu-berlin.de/handle/18452/22259), the